What Does the 2021 Chevrolet Powertrain Warranty Cover?

 - Is a turbo covered under Powertrain warranty?
 Yes, turbocharger and supercharger are covered.

-- Is the timing belt covered under Powertrain warranty?
+- Is the timing belt covered under the Powertrain warranty?
 Yes, timing belts are covered up until the first scheduled interval of maintenance.

 Is the Transmission Part of My Powertrain Warranty?

 On the transmission and transfer case, all of these parts are covered for the duration of the Powertrain warranty:

 - Is the transfer case covered under Powertrain?
 Yes, the transfer case is part of Powertrain

 - The torque converter

 - Internal electrical components in the transmission and/or transaxle